mitranim/wordplay/readme.md

 lagislature (when laws are put into place too late, for example all sorts of internet-laws because b00mers in the govnovernment are tech-illiterate; slow judiciary in general) © LJ

-horrorifics (when your language has way too many honorifics) © LR
+horrorifics (when your language has way too many honorifics) © VA

 everage © M

-existence of "livery" implies existence of "diery" © LR
+existence of "livery" implies existence of "diery" © VA

 sitisfied (when you can finally sit down after a long walk; when a dog obeys your command) © LJ

-satisfiled © LR
+satisfiled © VA

 outelligent (when your knowledge comes from outside, booksmart) © LJ

-integreat © LR
+integreat © VA

 nerf american (with brain damage or something) © M